Config as Code (opslevel.yml)

 opslevel.defaults.yml

-allows you to specify default values for your services or repositories that will be applied once you add an opslevel.yml
+allows you to specify default values for your components or repositories that will be applied once you add an opslevel.yml

 file.
 Values set in the opslevel.defaults.yml